+contract - housing and is arguably more balanced than the MBA form, but usually by involving an architect as

+ABIC SW-2008 superintendent.
+5/10 5/10

+Simple works superintendent.
+3/10 3/10

+contract -

+housing

-ABIC MW-2008 major works contract - housing Produced by the Australian Institute of Architects, through consultation with Master Builders Australia, and is arguably more balanced than the MBA form, but usually by involving an architect as superintendent.
-5/10 5/10 ABIC SW-2008 Simple works contract - housing 5/10 5/10 MBA BC4 Produced by Master Builders Australia , an industry body that serves the interests of its members who are primarily building contractors.
-4/10 4/10 HIA Plain English contract Produced by the Housing Industry Association , an industry body that serves the interests of its members 4/10 4/10 HIA Contract for Renovations and Additions who are primarily building contractors.
-4/10 4/10 HIA Cost Plus Contract 4/10 4/10
+MBA BC4 Produced by Master Builders Australia , an industry body that serves the interests of its members who are primarily building contractors.
+4/10 4/10

+HIA Plain Produced by the Housing Industry Association , an 4/10 4/10

+English contract industry body that serves the interests of its members

+HIA Contract for who are primarily building contractors.
+4/10 4/10

+Renovations

+and Additions

+HIA Cost Plus 4/10 4/10

+Contract